Yikez978/r2d2/README.md

 ##Remote Rogue Device Detector
 The need to detect rogue devices on a network is part of the first control listed in the [SANS top 20 Critical Security Controls](http://www.sans.org/critical-security-controls).
-The Remote Rogue Device Detection gathers data from various sources to compile a list of potential rogue devices.
+The Remote Rogue Device Detector gathers data from various sources to compile a list of potential rogue devices.

 Originally designed to run on a Windows network, it uses: